MafariT/SimpleChatBot/README.md

 ## Usage

-To use SimpleChatBot, simply run the main.py file in a Python environment or just click the start.bat
+To use SimpleChatBot, simply run the main.py file in a Python environment or download the executable [Release](https://github.com/MafariT/SimpleChatBot/releases)

 Here are some examples of things you can say to the chatbot: